-As an Alumni, Tantely became part of an active network of professionals and leaders on the African continent.
+As an Alumnus, Tantely became part of an active network of professionals and leaders on the African continent.
 He was supported in his country’s national development through activities that related to his studies.
 Upon returning to his country, Tantely contributed to fisheries and maritime development.
 Madagascar needs strong regulation and management for ocean governance and the sustainable use of resources from the ocean.
-His newly acquired skills and knowledge helped to value in these sectors.
+His newly acquired skills and knowledge helped to add value in these sectors.